Skip to Main Content

 GD1.H.1 Australian digest

-Finding law reports for a specific jurisdiction
+How to find law reports for a specific jurisdiction

 Using print resources

-Method 1: search by classmark
+Method 1: Search by classmark

-Method 2: search by subject heading
+Method 2: Search by subject heading

-Method 3: use a research guide
+Method 3: Use an IALS Library research guide

-Using electronic resources
+Using online resources

 If you aren't sure which database covers your jurisdiction:

-Finding a specific case
+How to find a specific case

 Using print resources

-3. If your search is successful note down the classmark.
+2. If your search is successful note down the classmark.
 The catalogue record will also indicate whether the law report series is available electronically on any of the databases IALS Library subscribes to.

-Using electronic resources
+Using online resources

 If you aren't sure which database covers the jurisdiction you are interested in: